Unicus-11/quick-quill-clarity/README.md

 # 🖋️ Quick Quill – AI Contract Analyzer

 > ⚡ An AI-powered legal assistant that **summarizes, analyzes risks, and enables chatbot interactions** with contracts.
-> Built for the **Gen AI Exchange Hackathon 2025**.

 ---